mtuomiko/citybikeapp/README.md

 * ~~Endpoints to store new journeys data or new bicycle stations~~
 * Running backend in Docker ✅
-  * With a local docker-compose setup for whole project
+  * With a local Docker Compose setup for whole project
 * ~~Running backend in Cloud~~
 * Implement E2E tests ✅
   * Limited tests (see [e2e folder](e2e/)) but the setup exists and is being used on Github Actions.
 Gives some